-The most popular loading tool for working with the Citrix protocol is HP’s LoadRunner.
+The most popular Citrix load testing tool for working is HP’s LoadRunner.

 It’s popularity is a result of the fact that there is no other choice.
 Looking at JMeter, we see nothing, empty space, anguish, pain, and somebody’s forgotten broken crutches on an overgrown path through a forest that leads who knows where.

-Let’s returning to Load Runner.
+Let’s returning to use Citrix protocol in Load Runner.
 This product recommends itself as massive and functional.
 However, for all of its pluses there are minuses.

 The most obvious is the product’s cost and complexity when expanding functionality.